openrndr/openrndr-template/README.md

  - `run` runs the TemplateProgram
  - `jar` creates an executable platform specific jar file with all dependencies
  - `zipDistribution` creates a zip file containing the application jar and the data folder

+## Cross builds

+To create runnable jars for a platform different from the platform you use to build one uses `./gradlew jar --PtargetPlatform=<platform>`.
+The supported platforms are `windows`, `macos`, `linux-x64` and `linux-arm64`.
+Note that the `linux-arm64` platform will only work with OPENRNDR snapshot builds from master and OPENRNDR 0.3.39 (a future version).